jku-win-se/Lea-xDSML/index.md

 title: LEA-xDSML Web Page
 layout: index
 ---
-**LEA xDSML** is a research project concerned with language engineering methods for executable modeling languages.
+**LEA xDSML** is a three year research project concerned with language engineering methods for executable modeling languages.
 This project started in July 2018 at [TU Wien](https://modelexecution.org/lea/) and was moved in January 2019 to [JKU Linz](https://se.jku.at/lea-language-engineering-for-analyzable-executable-dsmls/).
-Currently, it is carried out by the Software Engineering Department at JKU and funded by the Austrian Science Fund FWF.
-This project will run for three years.
+It finished by the end of 2022.
+It was funded by the Austrian Science Fund FWF under the grant number P 30525-N31.

 **Context**